All links go directly to official Carpentersville, Illinois government websites.

 Jail & Inmate Records

-The Kane County Adult Justice Center serves as the primary detention facility for Kane County.
+The Kane County Adult Justice Center is the primary detention facility for Kane County.
 When arrestees arrive at the facility, staff conduct a booking process that includes fingerprinting, photographing, and recording personal information.
-The public can search for individuals currently held there through online inmate lookup services provided by Kane County.
+The public can search For people currently held there through online inmate lookup services provided by Kane County.
 Visitation at the Justice Center requires advance appointment scheduling, and visitors must adhere to strict security protocols established by the facility.

 Illinois law allows individuals to be released from custody pending trial through the bond or bail process, provided they meet conditions set by the court.
 Those searching for someone recently arrested in Kane County can contact the Sheriff's Office directly or use the online inmate search tool available through the Kane County website.